Getting Exercise

 • Do “chair” exercises like knee lifts, shoulder circles, and head/neck stretches.
 You can do these while sitting with your loved one at home or in the hospital.

 Many people find it helpful to keep track of their weekly exercise activities.
 Seeing your progress can motivate you.
-You can use this worksheet.

 How much exercise do I need?